britram/taps-transports/draft-ietf-taps-transports-02.md

 By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to transmit more immediately, e.g. to enable smoother interactive sessions.

+[EDITOR’S NOTE: URGENT and PUSH flag]

 A TCP service is unicast.

 ### Interface description

-A TCP API is defined in [REF], but there is currently no API specified in the RFC series.
+A User/TCP Interface is defined in {{RFC0793}} providing six user commands: Open, Send, Receive, Close, Status.
+This interface does not handle configuration of TCP options or parameters beside the PUSH and URGENT flags.

 In API implementations derived from the BSD Sockets API, TCP sockets are created using the `SOCK_STREAM` socket type.